 But wait — there's more.
 For an extra $25 a month, you can opt for T-Mobile One Plus International, which includes the video streaming and in-flight Wi-Fi benefits of T-Mobile One Plus along with unlimited international calling to landlines in 70-plus countries and mobile numbers in 30-plus countries.
 You also get unlimited hotspot data at LTE speeds.

 T-Mobile has introduced yet another variation on its lone unlimited plan, though this one will be particularly appealing to anyone 55 years or older.
 The carrier's new T-Mobile One Unlimited 55+ plan provides two lines of unlimited talk, text and data for $60 a month — a considerable discount from the regular price of the T-Mobile One plan for multiple lines.
 Other than the lower price, the plan's the exact same as T-Mobile's standard unlimited plan, though the 55+ plan isn't eligible for promotions such as T-Mobile covering the cost of your Netflix subscription.

 There's one final limitation no matter which plan you pick.
-If you use too much data, T-Mobile reserves the right to throttle your speeds, but that doesn't kick in until you've used around 32GB of data in a month (basically, what the top 3 percent of data users consume).
-This is standard operating procedure for carriers, though, and T-Mobile's 32GB ceiling is the most generous among the Big Four carriers.
+If you use too much data, T-Mobile reserves the right to throttle your speeds, but that doesn't kick in until you've used around 50GB of data in a month (basically, what the top 3 percent of data users consume).
+While this practice is pretty standard among carriers, T-Mobile's 50GB ceiling (recently boosted from 32GB) is the most generous.
+Sprint's cap kicks in at 23GB, for example.